vasishta08/GAT-RISC-V-Roadshow/README.md

-VSD
-RISC-V
+Name : Surabhi A S
+E mail : surabhisvasishta@gmail.com

+Introduction -

-An open source instruction set to develop custom processors for various application whose architecture is based on reduces instruction set computer.
+RISC-V : An open source instruction set to develop custom processors for various application whose architecture is based on reduced instruction set computer.
+The features include modularity, extensibility and instruction sets.
+With these instructions it provides optimization and customization to the processors

 <details>
 <summary>TASK 01</summary>